Best Practices in Test Automation for Agile And Continuous Delivery

 Ideally, you should perform automated testing from a Continuous Integration server.
-Create fast processing smoke regression packs and run them whenever the application is updated.
+Create fast processing smoke regression packs and run them whenever the application updates.

 Automate The Deployments

 Continuous testing works best when the deployments are automated incrementally.
-Instead of waiting for DevOps to deploy the product’s release and QA team to test thereafter, automate the entire cycle.
+Instead of waiting for DevOps to deploy the product’s release and QA team to test after that, automate the entire cycle.

 Automation should not be limited to merely testing and verification.
-Whenever you find the process to be lagging due to repetitive manual procedures, introduce automation in order to eliminate manual effort and time.
+If you find the process lagging due to repetitive manual procedures, introduce automation to eliminate manual effort and time.